Teachers’ and Champions’ Page

 Pedestrian Safety Assembly: 40 minutes.
 Geared towards children in K-3.
 Focuses on how to be a safe pedestrian and what hazards pedestrians need to be aware of.
 Presented by the regional Safe Routes to School coordinator.

-Neighborhood Walk-around:25 minutes.
+Neighborhood Walk-around: 25 minutes.
 Geared towards second graders.
 Often scheduled in conjunction with the pedestrian safety assembly.
 What the children learn in the assembly, they practice in a walk around the school neighborhood.
-Children are guided by the regional SR2S coordinator, a police officer and their classroom teacher.
+Children are guided by the regional SR2S coordinator, a police officer (when available) and their classroom teacher.

 Bicycle Rodeo: 60 minutes.
 Geared towards 4th graders.
 Participants need to be able to ride a bike.
-Local, certified instructors from the League of American Cyclists teach this bicycle handling course.
+Local, certified instructors from the League of American Bicyclists teach this bicycle handling course.
 Two courses are set up on the school blacktop.
-One course is a bike handling skills course.
-The other course is ”Safetyville.”
-A mock town complete with stop signs, storm drains, opening car doors (props) and other hazards cyclists encounter on the road.
-This is a very safe, fun way for budding cyclists to learn about hazards of riding on neighborhood streets.
+One course is a linear bike handling skills course that teaches proper start/stop technique, straight-line riding, scanning and hazard avoidance skills.
+The other course is ”Safetyville:” a mock ‘cityscape’ complete with two-way ‘roads’ & intersections with directional arrows, stop signs, storm drains, simulated opening car doors and other hazards cyclists encounter on the road.
+This is a very safe, fun way for budding cyclists to learn the skills of riding on neighborhood streets.
 Children need to bring their bicycle in reasonable working condition and their helmet the day of the rodeo.
 A release agreement form is required for participation.
-Four to six volunteers are required to help with the bike rodeo.
-No bike experience is necessary, but it is helpful.
+Four to six school or parent volunteers are required to help with the bike rodeo.
+No bike experience is necessary for volunteers, but it is helpful.

 These events are best done annually so each class has the opportunity to experience the neighborhood walk-around and the bicycle rodeo.